After childbirth, the first periods are very heavy and long. Menstruation after childbirth: relevant information for women

 First period after childbirth

-• type and timing of breastfeeding.
+• type and duration of breastfeeding.

 The last factor is worth considering in detail.

-Resumption of menstruation with breastfeeding
+Resumption of menstruation during breastfeeding

-Menstruation with artificial feeding
+Menstruation during artificial feeding

 With artificial feeding, menstruation begins earlier

-Regulations for the combination of breastfeeding and artificial feeding
+Regulations for combining breastfeeding and artificial feeding

 Video: restoration of menstruation after childbirth